cxxsucks/orient/README.md

 drastically speeding up read speed.
 For HDDs, this feature shall be disabled, as multithreaded IO gives no visible performance gains due to their spinning nature.
-Whether multithread updatedb shall be enabled can be toggled per path.
+Whether multithreaded `updatedb` shall be enabled can be toggled per path.

-The figure shows that `orient` can scan 870000 files within 1.5 secs with *cache dropped*, but the disk used is a rather high-end one.
+The figure shows that `orient` can scan 810000 files within 1 secs with *cache dropped*, but the disk used is a rather high-end one.
 Take it with a grain of salt though.
 ![updatedb](docs/md_pics/updatedb.png)

 ### Rapid Fuzzy & Content matching

-Like updatedb, the same thread pool is also used for content match.
+Like `updatedb`, the same thread pool is also used for content match.
 Fuzzy matching `hello world` from the 75000-file Linux kernel source tree took 5.5secs when cache dropped and 1.5secs with cache.
 ![contentMatch](docs/md_pics/content_match.png)